In the previous blog post, I wrote about Dexie, an IndexedDB wrapper library that simplifies IndexedDB programming.

 }

-Now we create the special Dexie database class.
-It has to be a subclass of Dexie.
+Now, we'll create the special Dexie database class.
+It has to be a subclass of Dexie

-In the constructor, you have to call the constructor of the superclass with the name of the database as parameter.
+.
+In the constructor, you must call the constructor of the superclass with the name of the database as a parameter.

 export class EarthquakeDb extends Dexie {